haziz09/wiim-now-playing/docs/Plan.md

   - Autorun Chrome in kiosk mode
   - Autorun node.js

-- [ ] Change out rimraf and cash-cp to Shx? <https://www.npmjs.com/package/shx>
+- [x] Change out rimraf and cash-cp to Shx <https://www.npmjs.com/package/shx>
 - [ ] Add a 4K/High-res UI so you can switch when browsing on a TV.

 (Possible) TODOs: